davisRoman/git_dag/intro_to_the_dag.md

 - Apparently not

-- In retrospect, getting a merge conflict on the master branch is VERY BAD!
-Your other coworkers would have been very upset!
+- In retrospect, getting a merge conflict on the master branch is VERY BAD.
+Your coworkers would have been very upset!
 How else could we have done this?

 - So now that the feature branch is merged, let's get rid of it.